 by employing Psychologists within the Schoolplus program

-The Mental Health Commission states
+The Mental Health Commission

-properly assess cognitive functioning and overall developmental
+the training to properly assess cognitive functioning and overall

 Psychologists to be included in emergency department assessments